 Over time, I have seen that even very difficult experiences can create opportunities for new insight and personal growth and guide us into new ways of being.

 My time working in business and within community, as well as being a wife and mother have helped shape me as a therapist.
 After earning a BS in Business Administration from the University of Delaware, I worked in corporate marketing and executive search consulting.
 I enjoyed helping clients clarify unique challenges and address unmet needs.
-Additional studies include a series of certification programs for yoga philosophy, psychology, meditation, and postures at the YogaLife Institute in Devon, PA.
-I also developed and led yoga and mindfulness groups for individuals struggling with trauma and grief.
+Further studies have included the completion of training and certification programs in classical yoga philosophy, psychology, meditation, and adaptive teaching methods at the YogaLife Institute now located in Valley Forge, PA.
+With this comprehensive training, I developed and led yoga and mindfulness groups for individuals struggling with trauma and grief.

-I am Board-certified as a Nationally Certified Counselor (NCC), a Licensed Professional Counselor (LPC) in SC, a member of the American Counseling Association (ACA), the South Carolina Counseling Association (SCCA) and the Association for Clinical Pastoral Education, (ACPE).
+I am Board-certified as a Nationally Certified Counselor (NCC), a Licensed Professional Counselor (LPC) in SC, a member of the American Counseling Association (ACA), and the South Carolina Counseling Association (SCCA.)